heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 Attribute-Based Access Control (ABAC) for FastAPI using SAPL (Streaming Attribute Policy Language).
 Provides decorator-driven policy enforcement with a constraint handler architecture for obligations, advice, and response transformation.

 The `sapl-fastapi` library integrates SAPL policy enforcement into FastAPI and Starlette applications.
-It is fully async-native, supports Server-Sent Events streaming for continuous authorization, and works with FastAPI's dependency injection system.
+It works on both synchronous (`def`) and asynchronous (`async def`) endpoints, supports Server-Sent Events streaming for continuous authorization, and works with FastAPI's dependency injection system.

 ### What is SAPL?